top of page

 She/her

-Arwen is a standard poodle and training to be Shadia's psychosocial and Autism assistance dog with training guidance from Busimann's Dog Training, and asessment and accreditation support through Assistance Paws.
+Arwen is a standard poodle and Shadia's qualified psychosocial and Autism assistance dog with ongoing training guidance from Busimann's Dog Training, and asessment and accreditation support through Assistance Paws.

 Arwen loves outings, cuddles, new experiences, squeaky toys, cheese and chicken treats, and people.